bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     P(B|AC) = \frac{P(AB|C)}{P(A|C)}                    \tag{PR1} \\
     P(A|\bar{B}C) = \frac{P(A\bar{B}|C)}{P(\bar{B}|C)}  \tag{PR2}

 This is not all that obvious because we lose some of the nice one-to-one correspondence like the operators above.
-However, treating A, B, C as propositions, aids us in decoding these equations.
+However, treating A, B, C as propositions aids us in understanding these equations.
 Given our major premise :math:`C \equiv A \implies B`, let's look at the truth table for the relevant propositions.

 .. table::